 Thirdly, as society ‘progresses’ under the influence of dominants, the source of domination, the selfish self, acquires more and more power.
 When we say that ‘power corrupts and absolute power corrupts absolutely’ what we mean is that it fuels selfishness, turning people with power into grotesque, cancerous caricatures of themselves.
 The powerful self, through groupthink,13 fashions society in its image, until the world outside and the world within become one, at which point it simply becomes normal that hollow, artificial ‘media-personalities’ like Kim Kardashian possess the ludicrous power they do.
 This may appear to be a very modern problem, but in fact primal societies put self-overcoming — conceived as acting in accordance with the will of the cosmos or of the gods — at the heart of their activities.

+G&W then only tell us half the story about dominants — because they are complicit in the half they omit — leaving us with a skewed idea of what actually constitutes repression and coercion in our world.
 The power of the professional class, the power of technology and the power of the ego, along with the three dominants that G&W mention, have now subordinated individuals, and their communities, completely to the system, so much so that we are at the point where it is practically meaningless even to speak of power.
 Where is it?
 Who wields it?
 We hardly need the threat of overt violence, the manipulation of information and the hypnotic influence of charismatic leaders to control people.
 Even professionals and their institutions are becoming obsolete.
 Human beings are automatically disciplined by their estrangement from reality.

 Again there is not, as G&W continually point out, a rigidly deterministic path that has led us here, a strict causal-literal relationship between dominants and the societies they frame or control, which can take all manner of forms and take some surprising routes to them.
 Nevertheless, generally speaking, the less freedom we have, the more power dominants have over our lives, the more ‘stuck’ we become, until we can’t even imagine freedom, let alone desire it.
-This is how civilisations became the nightmarish death-factories we recognise in history — indeed which almost entirely comprise history — which began with the Bronze age horror show that erupted in Mesopotamia, and which appeared again and again in more and more advanced and represessive forms.
+This is how civilisations became the nightmarish death-factories we recognise in history — indeed which almost entirely comprise history — which began with the Bronze age horror show that erupted in Mesopotamia, and which appeared again and again in more and more advanced and repressive forms.
 As technologies progressed and developed (starting with organised agriculture, iron-smelting, money, literacy and so on), as neighbouring or successive states were forced to adopt technologies to defend themselves against more powerful neighbours, as — again, thanks to technology — populations increased, as bureaucracy proliferated and as states, professionals and egos became more and more powerful, so civilisation got worse and worse and worse and worse.